Cairi-S/tom-poulson/README.md

 *Stockholm Chamber Brass page*

 - Check image covers the page and all group members are visible.
-- Click groups title and check it links to the Stockholm Chamber Brass external website in seperate tab.
+- Click groups title and check it links to the Stockholm Chamber Brass external website in separate tab.
 - Check text for spelling and grammar errors.
-- Click 'here' to check that this links to the Stockholm Chamber Brass Academy external website in a seperate tab.
+- Click 'here' to check that this links to the Stockholm Chamber Brass Academy external website in a separate tab.

 - Hover over the call to action button to ensure that the text changes from sentence case to uppercase and becomes underlined.
 - Click the call to action button and confirm that it links to the contact page.